kenhkan/morrison/README.md

 Each map file is tab-separated values of the following format:

 ```
-IN|OUT  port-name   list-of-file-descriptors-separated-by-comma
+IN | OUT  <port name>   <list of file descriptors separated by comma>
 ```

-Note that the spaces above should be a tab in the real file.
+Note that the spaces above should be a tab in a real file.

 An example would be:

 ```
 IN  IN  0
-IN  ArrayPort_1  3,5,6,7
+IN  ArrayPort-1  3,5,6,7
 OUT OUT 4
-IN  ArrayPort_2  8,9,10
+IN  ArrayPort-2  8,9,10
 OUT NormalPort   4
 ```